 1. Quilts, glorious quilts.
 With over 250 in our unique collection, and approximately 50 on display, if textiles and patterns is your thing, head for the Textiles room on the first floor.
 P.S: This might take up your hour.

 3. Meet a President.
-Central Hall has a fine portrait of George Washington, the first President of the United States and the inspiration for our Mount Vernon Garden (currently having a makeover).
+Central Hall has a fine portrait of George Washington, the first President of the United States and the inspiration for our Mount Vernon Garden.
 Be sure to spend time staring into his eyes and exploring the tranquillity of his garden.

 4 .
-Head on over to the Exhibition Gallery to take in our temporary exhibition.
-Each year we tell another fascinating story of the history of America.
+Head on over to the Exhibition Gallery to take in our temporary exhibitions.
 P.S: This also might take up your hour.

 5. Or you could just grab a drink and a Snickerdoodle and chill out on the terrace, looking out over the Limpley Stoke Valley.
 Top tip: you might need someone to come and wake you up, it’s VERY peaceful out there.
 P.S: Allow 3 hours!

 Five fab fun things to do at the American Museum for families